 With spring right around the corner, the bison are getting frisky.
-What better way to see spring approach then to enjoy it at the Rocky Mountain Arsenal.
+A surprising way to see spring approach is to enjoy the urban national wildlife refuge at the Rocky Mountain Arsenal.
 A great trail that no one knows about is the First Creek at DEN Open Space Trail.
-You’ll park at the corner of 56th and Pena, walk north on the Old Buckley Road for about 1/3 mile, then take a left on to dirt trail.
+You’ll park at the corner of 56th and Pena, walk north on the Old Buckley Road for about 1/3 mile, then take a left onto a dirt trail.
 You’ll meander in prairie along First Creek, making your way to the Bison Overlook.
-Hopefully, the bison will be posed and waiting for your picture.
+Hopefully, the bison will be posing and waiting for your picture.
 You’ll at the very least see prairie dogs, bald eagles, and most likely see deer, maybe a ferret, and hopefully the bison herd.

 Distance: 4 miles